-Use a New Jersey employment contract to outline the terms and conditions of a worker’s employment.
+A New Jersey employment contract is a legally binding document that outlines the terms and conditions of a worker’s employment.
 An employment contract will detail elements such as the financial compensation the employee will receive, the frequency with which they will be paid, and the length of the employment.
-It could also include confidentiality or non-disclosure clauses if the employer requires them.

-Age certification is not required, however, on request, an age certificate must be provided for minors 18-21.
+Age certification is not required.
+However, upon an employer’s request, an age certificate must be provided for employees between 18 and 21 years old.

 New Jersey requires employers to pay employees at least semi-monthly.
 Bona fide executives, supervisors, and other special classifications of employees may be paid once per month.

 New Jersey does not have any requirements for minimum paid rest or meal periods.

 New Jersey employers are required to keep certain types of records , including:

 - Child Labor: 1 year for records of workers between 18 and 19, indefinitely for workers under 18